 Furniture slides are available in all shapes and sizes.
 These can be life-savers when it comes to moving your furniture around.
 Use hard plastic sliders for carpeting and soft sliders for hard floors.

-If you’re running out of time and can’t go to a store, it’s also easy to make your own sliders from plastic container covers, bedspreads, towels and carpet remnants.
+If you’re running out of time and can’t go to a store, it’s also easy to make your own sliders from plastic container covers, bedspreads, towels, and carpet remnants.

 #6: Disassemble Your Furniture

 It is highly recommended that you disassemble your furniture completely before moving it.
 This practice will make your item a few inches smaller, preventing the pieces from moving on their own and breaking.
 Remove the feet of couches.
-All other pieces, take off any knobs, drawers, racks, shelves, and legs.
+For all other pieces, take off any knobs, drawers, racks, shelves, and legs.
 While disassembling items, store all screws and other important pieces where they won’t go missing.